Alcatraz386/pip_boy_a_modifier/README.md

 [![GNU GPL v3.0](https://img.shields.io/badge/licence-GNU%20GPL%20v3.0-blue)](https://github.com/Alcatraz386/phoenix_down_script/blob/master/LICENSE)

-Pip-Boy OK-200 is a personal project aiming at reproducing the Pip-Boy from the video game Fallout 4 in a web browser, while making it the support of my curriculum vitae.
+Pip-Boy OK-200 is a project aiming at reproducing the Pip-Boy from the video game Fallout 4 in a web browser.

 The project is hosted here :